allo-protocol/allo-v2/generated-docs/contracts/core/Registry.md

-*Event emitted when a profile owner is updated*
+*Emitted when a profile owner is updated.*

 #### Parameters